aut0/avp64/README.md

 Examples can be found in the [avp64-sw](https://github.com/aut0/avp64_sw) repository.
 The configuration files and target software can be placed in the [sw](sw/) folder to be automatically copied to the install directory on `make install`.
 To fetch the latest buildroot Linux build, the [utils/fetch_buildroot_linux](./utils/fetch_buildroot_linux) script can be used.
 This script downloads the latest prebuilt linux image and configuration files and places them in the [sw](sw/) folder.
+This projects builds two VPs: `avp64` and `avp64_minimal`.
+This minimal VP contains less peripherals and is simpler.
+To use the minimal VP, the `_minimal` configs file (e.g., `buildroot_6_5_6-x1_minimal.cfg`) must be used.

 Run the platform using a config file from the [sw](sw/) folder: